MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/Application.md

 Another feature that **Gnome::Gio::Application** (optionally) provides is process uniqueness.
 Applications can make use of this functionality by providing a unique application ID.
 If given, only one application with this ID can be running at a time per session.
 The session concept is platform-dependent, but corresponds roughly to a graphical desktop login.
 When your application is launched again, its arguments are passed through platform communication to the already running program.
 The already running instance of the program is called the "primary instance"; for non-unique applications this is the always the current instance.
 On Linux, the D-Bus session bus is used for communication.

 The use of **Gnome::Gio::Application** differs from some other commonly-used uniqueness libraries (such as libunique) in important ways.
 The application is not expected to manually register itself and check if it is the primary instance.
-Instead, the Raku `MAIN()` subroutine of a **Gnome::Gio::Application** should do very little more than instantiating the application instance, possibly connecting signal handlers, then calling `run()`.
+Instead, the Raku main program of a **Gnome::Gio::Application** based application should do very little more than instantiating the application instance, possibly connecting signal handlers, then calling `run()`.
 All checks for uniqueness are done internally.
 If the application is the primary instance then the startup signal is emitted and the mainloop runs.
 If the application is not the primary instance then a signal is sent to the primary instance and `run()` promptly returns.
 See the code examples below.

 If used, the expected form of an application identifier is the same as that of of a [D-Bus well-known bus name](https://dbus.freedesktop.org/doc/dbus-specification.html#message-protocol-names-bus).
 Examples include: `com.example.MyApp`, `org.example.internal_apps.Calculator`, `org._7_zip.Archiver`.
 For details on valid application identifiers, see `id-is-valid()`.